On geometry of the Lagrangian description of ideal fluids: Eulerian Dynamics

+which means that $\mathbf{w}$ is an infinitesimal time-dependent symmetry of the velocity field $\mathbf{v}$.
+Solutions $\mathbf{x=x(}t\mathbf{)}$ of the ordinary differential equations $d\mathbf{x}/dt=\mathbf{v}(\mathbf{x},t)$ are tarjectories of the velocity field.
+The time-dependent transformations generated by $\mathbf{w}$ on $M$ leaves these trajectories invariant.
 A time-dependent conserved function for the velocity field can be found again from the Euler equation.
 We recall that an energy consequence of the Euler equation follows by taking dot product of its Bernoulli form with the velocity field.
 The result is known as the Bernoulli equation \cite{FRI}, \cite{MEY}